selik44/afflicto/readme.md

 - Cache routes and views.
 Clear cache on product update (use model events?)
 Base each cache key on md5 hash of all product ID's to reduce over-clearing of cache.

 # Todo
+- make products smaller on related + checkout
 - favicon
 - fix auto-check laratable on admin.orders.index
-- improve layout on checkout
+- improve layout on checkout (smaller product grid)
 - persistent buy button on related products + checkout
-- information > teknisk informasjon
 - hide unused tabs on product view (manufacturer etc)
 - auto scroll bug on ckeditor
 - google analytics